Membership

 Fellows Application Judging Criteria

-Successful candidates will have attained mastery in Professional Association Mastery and at least four of the other Mastery categories, one of which must be either Policy Mastery or Practice Mastery.
-Recipients will be selected on the basis of their contributions in areas 1 through 9.
+Successful candidate will have attained mastery in Professional Association Mastery and at least four of the other Mastery categories, one of which must be either Policy Mastery or Practice Mastery.
+Recipients will be selected on the basis of their contributions in areas 1 through 8.

-Nominees must receive an average score from the jury of at least 70 points to be considered for receipt of the award.
-The top six scores in the above categories will be used for consideration.
+Nominees must receive an average score from the jury of at least 14 points of the 18 points available to be considered for NAHRO Fellowship.

 For additional information, contact: